lofiware/TrelloBackupUtility/README.md

 ## 🧭 Introduction

-**Trello Backup Tool** is a lightweight desktop utility designed to automatically back up your Trello boards, cards, comments, attachments, and metadata to CSV files for offline storage and long-term archiving.
+**Trello Backup Utility** is a lightweight desktop utility designed to automatically back up your Trello boards, cards, comments, attachments, and metadata to CSV files for offline storage and long-term archiving.

 Built with Python, the tool is cross-platform and ideal for both personal and organizational use.